MultisampledNight/flow/src/gfx/draw.typ

   let depth = ((queue: args.pos().rev(), cfg: (:)),)
   let last = from

+  // optimization: instead of going through the whole depth
+  // each edge to get the current style,
+  // just combine it at each new `styled` modifier and push it onto here,
+  // popping when the `styled` frame ends let styles-depth = ()

   // collecting them while drawing edges so we can draw them all on the edges
   // each tag is a dictionary with fields:
   // - `pos` for where to draw the tag